Stone Smartt: Los Angeles Chargers

-Smartt signed with the Los Angeles Chargers after going undrafted in the 2022 NFL draft.
+Smartt signed with the Los Angeles Chargers after going unselected in the 2022 NFL draft.
 In his three years with the Chargers, Smartt was third on the depth chart as a backup tight end and special teamer.

 New York Jets

 On March 17, 2025, Smartt signed with the New York Jets.
+Smartt made 15 appearances for New York, recording seven receptions for 52 scoreless yards.

+Philadelphia Eagles

+On March 23, 2026, Smartt signed with the Philadelphia Eagles.
+He was released by the Eagles on August 29, 2026.

+New Orleans Saints

+On September 1, 2026, Smartt was signed to the practice squad of the New Orleans Saints.

+Personal life

+Smartt is of Taiwanese descent through his grandmother, who was born there.